pgr-me/markdown-cv/index.md

 <!-- 2019.8-Now-->
 `2019-Now` __Data Scientist__ Washington, DC

+*[IARPA Space-Based Machine Automated Recognition Technique](https://www.iarpa.gov/research-programs/smart) (2021-2022)* Leadership of several modules in critical path played a key role in successfully reaching second phase of program.
+This success has contributed to follow-on research wins and serves as a credential in support of broader national security portfolio growth.
+Led two university teams & junior Accenture staff, integrating teams’ algorithms into pipeline under tight deadlines.
+For second client independent evaluation, made critical contribution by implementing innovative optimization routine.
+For third independent client evaluation, achieved step change improvement in scores by integrating outputs of both models.

-*USDA COVID Analytics Team* Oversaw team's data science and engineering operations.
+*USDA COVID Analytics Team (2020-2021)* Oversaw team's data science and engineering operations.
 Developed ETL job to load Census data into enterprise data warehouse.
 Trained regression model using loan data to understand drivers of loan delinquencies.

-*Census Self-Response Quality Assurance* Trained supervised learning model to detect bot activity, synthesized analytical outputs into presentation, and presented actionable findings to customer.
+*Census Self-Response Quality Assurance (2020)* Trained supervised learning model to detect bot activity, synthesized analytical outputs into presentation, and presented actionable findings to customer.
 [Designed and developed Python machine learning pipeline to ETL external and internal datasets that fed into unsupervised learning model](https://github.com/pgr-me/geoclusterizer).
 Created ETL pipeline in Python to move tens of millions of records from Hadoop to Oracle to facilitate subsequent analysis in Oracle.

-*Commute Optimization Project* Designed and developed software that recommends - using a bipartite matching algorithm - an optimal set of intra-company role swaps that minimize commute times.
+*Commute Optimization Project (2019)* Designed and developed software that recommends - using a bipartite matching algorithm - an optimal set of intra-company role swaps that minimize commute times.
 Organized data processing into discrete tasks using a Python-based workflow automation tool: acquisition, cleaning, routing, post-routing processing, recommendation, and reporting.

 <!-- @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@ -->